jrowny/cc_sfs/README.md

 ### Wiring (with stock runout detection)

+_*WARNING:*_ Integrating with the stock wiring may void your Elegoo CC warranty.
+Do this at your own risk.
+Your printer may be different, make sure to validate with a multimeter before connecting any wires to the CC.

 There are only 4 wires used in this project.
 All connectors are JST-XH 3 pin connectors, even though only 2 pins are used on each of the two SFS 2.0 connectors.

 | Wire              | Color |